Drug Addiction And Families: The Impact, Consequences, And How To Get Help

 The effects within a marriage or partnership will very much include many of the emotions, thoughts, and actions that we’ve already mentioned.
 But because we’re looking at an intimate relationship where trust is critical, and responsibility needs to be had, it can have such a sensitive impact.

-For the spouse, it’s difficult to live with an addict.
+For your spouse, it’s difficult to live with an addict.
 Conflict, shame, anger, and resentment are all emotions that can run high on a constant basis.
 While the addicted partner is constantly torn between their addiction and showing up in their relationship, the addiction often wins.
 And the effects can spiral outwards, pushing farther than the spouse.

 The spouse may doubt themselves.
 Deep feelings of blame and worry can occur.
 Spouses will blame themselves and wonder if it was something they said or did that caused their partner to become an addict.
 They’ll question their abilities as a partner.
 They’ll worry about and constantly stress over stopping the addiction.
 When children are present, the constant need to protect them is present.
-And then, the worries of hiding the addiction from other family members or society, in general, is often a constant worry.
+And then, the worry of hiding the addiction from other family members or society, in general, is often a constant worry.

 All the while, the addicted partner feels shame – perhaps even like a failure.
 This can often lead to guilt, and subsequently anger and aggression – despite them not wanting this to take place.
 They may even go to extreme lengths to hide the addiction, cover things up, or make amends.